Overview of Studies

 How do you strengthen your motivation in everyday study life?
 How do you tap into your ambitions?
 The workshop will provide ideas for focus and habits to successfully tackle upcoming semester projects.

-4 April | 9 a.m.–5 p.m. | HS 31
+10 October | 9 a.m.–5 p.m. | HS 31

 Find energy and balance: Prevention of exhaustion, stress, and burnout

-Students often experience exhaustion, frustration, and stress during their college careers, exacerbated by time pressure and high expectations.
+Students often experience exhaustion, frustration, and stress during their university careers, exacerbated by time pressure and high expectations.
 This seminar raises awareness of the topic, identifies burnout risks, and provides effective means and prevention strategies to counteract them.

-25 June | 9 a.m.–5 p.m. | HS 31
+24 February 2026 | 9 a.m.–5 p.m. | HS 31

-Additional offerings during your studies
+Additional provision during your studies

 You can take advantage of additional offerings at the University of Hohenheim to go abroad during your studies, strengthen your personal skills, participate in research projects, and find out about career opportunities.